 Appointments are made when vacancies occur or for the remainder of unexpired terms.
 Each governor’s term expires on December 8 of a given year.
 Governors may continue to serve following expiration of their term or until a successor is appointed but not for more than one year.
 No person may serve more than two terms as a governor.

 The Board directs the exercise of the powers of the Postal Service, directs and controls its expenditures, reviews its practices, conducts long-range planning and sets policies on all postal matters.
-The Board takes up matters such as service standards, capital investments and facilities projects exceeding $25 million.
+The Board takes up matters such as service standards and capital investments.
 It also approves officer compensation.